 - What Are The Wagering Requirements?
 Wagering Requirements, often called Playthrough Requirements are the amount, in wagers, you have to make before you can request a withdrawal.
 Usually specified as a multiplier, this can be as low as 10x the amount of the bonus received although somewhere in the region of 30x – 50x the bonus is much more common.

 - What Games Can You Play?
 Not all games are equal when it comes to casino bonus offers.
 Some casinos will exclude wagers placed on certain games (such as blackjack) from contributing towards the wagering requirements, whilst others dissallow even playing excluded games until the wagering requirements have been met.
 In a large number of casinos you can play almost any game, but the contribution of certain games towards the wagering requirements is lower than for others.
-For example, at 32Red wagers placed on slot machines count 100% towards the wagering requirement, whilst wagers on roulette count for 50%.
+For example, wagers placed on slot machines could count 100% towards the wagering requirement, whilst wagers on roulette count for 50%.
 This means you would have to wager twice the amount on roulette that you would if you were playing slots.
-If there is a particular game you wish you play, use our casino search feature to identify bonuses that can be used to play that game.

 - Are Players From Your Country Excluded?
 Unfortunately, for a number of reasons, casinos may choose to not offer bonuses to players from certain countries.
 This is for a variety of reasons and should be clearly stated in the terms and conditions.
 You can also find a list of excluded countries on the review page for each casino.
 You can also use our casino search to show only casinos that allow players from your country to redeem bonuses.